Skip to main content

 Modifying the IPM

-As described before, TLS-Anvil defines 4 common IPMs.
-Sometimes different parameters and/or parameter values should be part of the IPM.
-Therefore, the Anvil-Core-Framework provides several test template annotations that allow to modify a selected base IPM.
-Those are explained in the following.
+As described earlier, TLS-Anvil defines four common IPMs.
+Occasionally, different parameters and/or parameter values need to be included in the IPM.
+To support this, the Anvil-Core-Framework provides several test template annotations that allow modification of a selected base IPM.
+These annotations are explained below.

 Modifying Parameters